-The world's best players are set to compete at the Hamburg Open in Hamburg, Germany.
-Jannik Sinner, Stefanos Tsitsipas and Andrey Rublev are set to headline the field.
+The world's best players are set to compete at the Bitpanda Hamburg Open in Hamburg, Germany.
+Alexander Zverev, Andrey Rublev and Frances Tiafoe are set to headline the field.

 Here's what you need to know ahead of the tournament: